 Commonpoint Queens is proud to offer programs specifically designed to meet the social, emotional, educational, and recreational needs of children with autism spectrum disorders and other disabilities.
 An individual interview is required for each of these programs so that our professional team can welcome your child and assist in the selection of programs that would be most successful.

-For more information on our programs for youth with disabilities or to register for classes, please call Stephanie Costa at (718) 423-6111 or email [email protected]
+For more information on our programs for youth with disabilities or to register for classes, please call Abel Vigo at (718) 423-6111 or email [email protected].

 Project Child After School Program

 This after-school program at the Bay Terrace Center offers the opportunity for children to enjoy safe, supportive and successful after-school experiences with a 3:1 child to staff ratio.
 Each afternoon, children participate in educational, recreational and socialization experiences designed to enhance academic and social skills while boosting self-esteem.
 Daily schedule includes homework help, arts & crafts, yoga, cooking, science and gym time.
 Program is offered 2:30 pm to 6:00 pm, Monday through Friday, and runs for the length of the school year.
 Snack is provided.